AnH0ang/nb_move_imports/README.md

 nb_move_imports path/to/notebook.ipynb
 ```

+## Skip processing of cells

+In order to skip a cell you have to tag it with the `IGNORE_MV_IMPORTS` tag.

 ## Precommit Hook

 Add this section to your `pre-commit-config.yaml` so that the nb_move_imports script is executed before each commit with pre-commit.